Black Walnut Brownies

 - In a small bowl, beat sugar and oil until blended.
 Beat in eggs and vanilla.
 Combine the flour, cocoa and salt; gradually add to sugar mixture and mix well.
 Stir in walnuts.

 - Pour into a greased 8-in. square baking pan.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
-Yield: 16 servings.

 Fabulously easy and delicious!!
 My husband and i love black walnuts, they added a wonderful flavor!!
 I prepared exactly as written and they were perfect!

 Quick and easy recipe!
 Used regular walnuts.
 Just as the recipe says- crisp on outside and goey on inside.
 Loved by most, but very sweet.
 All agreed even better served with ice cream beside it!
 As a volunteer feild editor with Taste of Home I love trying recipes that can be made quickly but provide a wonderful tasty treat!